 2022-12-31

-Looking back at 2023
+Looking back at 2022, a new career path

-From these introductory paragraphs, I capture one of my still-running professional, first-hand transformative career experiences as a coach with the private sector in Germany during the second half of the year, which will be a memory sooner or later.
+From these introductory paragraphs, I capture one of my still-running professional, first-hand transformative career experiences as a coach with the private sector in Germany during the second half of 2022, which will be a memory sooner or later.
 At the coaching sessions, many topics were highlighted, especially the ones that aim to integrate into the labor market.
 Still, the issue of intercultural competency through cultural exchange to mitigate misconceptions among multi-ethnic groups also noticeably took a foothold.
 This track of coaching with customers from Germany and abroad pushed me to think of the significance of strengthening the tendency of learning this competence in a diverse society like the German in socio-professional milieus.
-It was an informative opportunity to encounter different perspectives that triggered the discussions, turning the roundtable sometimes into conflicting arguments amongst proponents and opponents once the thoughts around the issue arose and each raised an idea.
+It was an informative opportunity to encounter different perspectives that triggered the discussions, sometimes turning the roundtable into conflicting arguments amongst proponents and opponents once the thoughts around the issue arose and each raised an idea.

 Indeed, my experience with the affected social category showed me that grappling with socio-psychological issues -without overestimating and not generalizing- is a long journey.
 It's a journey that might accompany a diagnosed disease followed by a lengthy treatment.
 Therefore, when a person finds himself under such circumstances, the following ramifications are expected: isolation, losing the desire to carry on, losing the mood to carry out whatever constructive activities, distrusting the entire surrounding people, obsession with negative thoughts, panic attack, etc. The challenge is rebuilding trust so the affected person can interact freely with the coach in different contexts and environments.
 Thus, I had to bridge understanding with the clients to make them feel that they were still accepted in the surrounding society.

 Thinking back on the occurrences of 2022 and touching upon hopes that I had been striving for, it turned out that hopes gave me the strength to retrieve the already frozen track.
 Ambitions would slip out of the way if no hard-working people were behind them, no matter if the efforts went as a mirage.
 But they will come out again if we persevere.
 Through my observations, the desirable result is once the clients are exposed to inspiring stories and fruitful experiences, including mine, presented at the coaching sessions.
-Moreover, through intercultural competency coaching for building skills in communicating with people from different cultures after exploring their socio-cultural and religious values and orientations, including respecting them, the clients went out of their comfort zone to think critically about what's happening behind the wall.
+Moreover, through intercultural competency coaching, an essential aspect of coaching that focuses on building skills in communicating with people from different cultures after exploring their socio-cultural and religious values and orientations, including respecting them, the clients went out of their comfort zone to think critically about what's happening behind the wall.
 Although I touched upon the need for this competency, it turned out that diversifying coaching topics impinge clients to the track and cultivate the fact that there is always an exit for the long, undesirable journey.

-Therefore, without conveying a critical understanding of the coaching and its impact on the clients, it won't come to fruition.
-On the other hand, coaching once managed perfectly, it'll stir up inner feelings towards positivity, opening up horizons and, more importantly, might stir up stagnant positive thoughts that had been collected through previous experiences but vanished away due to psychological trauma or depression.
-As well as at the coaching session, the feeling of reminiscence comes out, showing the clients the significance of these thoughts and their applicability, which are still valuable for projects or professions.
+So, it will come to fruition with a critical understanding of the coaching and its impact on the clients.
+On the other hand, once managed perfectly, coaching will stir up inner feelings towards positivity, open up horizons, and, more importantly, stir up stagnant positive thoughts that had been collected through previous experiences but vanished due to psychological trauma or depression.
+During the coaching session, the feeling of reminiscence comes out, showing the clients the significance of these thoughts and their applicability, which are still valuable for projects or professions.
 In this sense, it poses a compass guiding the right track, highlighting inspiring instances and success stories that play an instrumental role.
-However, there is something else to pay attention to: coaching isn't necessarily the fastest way of fulfilling dreams or goals unless it's followed by continuous and intensive efforts to overcome the current obstacles, build up skills, and keep applying the rules, as previously demonstrated, e.g., an engineer can't be successful only capitalizing on theoretical framework without getting out to realistic frameworks in a myriad of contexts.
-To avoid slipping into that, the coach must keep assessing his methodologies by getting client feedback, including personal conversations, which enhances the success of the coaching path.

-Happy New Year
+Happy New Year!

 2022-09-10